wangdi2016/GrafGen-manuscript/README.md

 # GrafGen-benchmark
 Benchmarking GrafGen, fastBAPS, popPUNK

-This git repo is used for the benchmark GrafGen, fastaBAPS and popPUNK in GrafGen manuscript.
+This git repo is used for the benchmark GrafGen, fastaBAPS, popPUNK and fineSTRUCTURE in GrafGen manuscript.

 ## GrafGen V2 beta
 ```